Carl Jung: Art therapy

-Jung proposed that art can be used to alleviate or contain feelings of trauma, fear, or anxiety and also to repair, restore and heal.
+Jung proposed that art can be used to alleviate or contain feelings of trauma, fear, or anxiety and also to repair, restore, and heal.
 In his work with patients and his own personal explorations, Jung wrote that art expression and images found in dreams could help recover from trauma and emotional distress.
-At times of emotional distress, he often drew, painted, or made objects and constructions which he recognized as more than recreational.
+At times of emotional distress, he often drew, painted, or made objects and constructions, which he recognized as more than recreational.

 Dance/movement therapy

-Dance/movement therapy as active imagination was created by Carl Gustav Jung and Toni Wolff in 1916 and was practiced by Tina Keller-Jenny and other analysts, but remained largely unknown until the 1950s when it was rediscovered by Marian Chace and therapist Mary Whitehouse.
-Whitehouse, after studying with Martha Graham and Mary Wigman, became herself a dancer and teacher of modern dance, as well as Swiss Dancer Trudy Schoop in 1963, who is considered one of the founders of the dance/movement therapy in the United States.
+Dance and movement therapy, as a form of active imagination, was developed by Jung and Toni Wolff in 1916 and practiced by Tina Keller-Jenny and other analysts.
+It remained largely unknown until the 1950s when it was rediscovered by Marian Chace and therapist Mary Whitehouse.
+Whitehouse, after studying with Martha Graham and Mary Wigman, became a dancer and teacher of modern dance, and, along with Swiss dancer Trudi Schoop, is considered one of the founders of dance/movement therapy in the U.S.

 Political views

 The state

 Jung stressed the importance of individual rights in a person's relation to the state and society.
-He saw that the state was treated as "a quasi-animate personality from whom everything is expected" but that this personality was "only camouflage for those individuals who know how to manipulate it", and referred to the state as a form of slavery.
+He saw that the state was treated as "a quasi-animate personality from whom everything is expected" but that this personality was "only camouflage for those individuals who know how to manipulate it".
+He referred to the state as a form of slavery.
 He also thought that the state "swallowed up [people's] religious forces", and therefore that the state had "taken the place of God"—making it comparable to a religion in which "state slavery is a form of worship".
 Jung observed that "stage acts of [the] state" are comparable to religious displays:

 From Jung's perspective, this replacement of God with the state in a mass society leads to the dislocation of the religious drive and results in the same fanaticism of the church-states of the Dark Ages—wherein the more the state is 'worshipped', the more freedom and morality are suppressed; this ultimately leaves the individual psychically undeveloped with extreme feelings of marginalization.

-Germany, 1933 to 1939

-Jung had many Jewish friends and colleagues and maintained relations with them throughout the 1930s despite prevailing anti-semitism.
-Until 1939, he also maintained professional relations with psychotherapists in Germany who had declared their support for the Nazi regime.
-Some scholars allege that he himself sympathized with the regime.

-In 1933, after the Nazis gained power in Germany, Jung took part in the restructuring of the General Medical Society for Psychotherapy (Allgemeine Ärztliche Gesellschaft für Psychotherapie), a German-based professional body with an international membership.
-The society was reorganized into two distinct bodies: